 - Task-level tracking

-- Transparent performance metrics
+- Transparent performance data

 2. Visibility Without Micromanagement